FTC-19669/IntoTheDeep/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/pedroPathing/LOCALIZATION.md

 ## Overview
-This is the localization system developed for the Pedro Pathing path follower.
+This is the localization system developed for the Pedro Pathing path mecanumDrive.
 These localizers use the pose exponential method of localization.
 It's basically a way of turning movements from the robot's coordinate frame to the global coordinate frame.
 If you're interested in reading more about it, then check out pages 177 - 183 of [Controls Engineering in the FIRST Robotics Competition](https://file.tavsys.net/control/controls-engineering-in-frc.pdf)